lpapailiou/neuralnetwork/README.md

 ### Parametrization
 The parametrization of the neural network can be done as following:
-- during initialization (vararg for architecture & chaining of additional parameters)
+- during initialization (vararg for architecture & builder pattern for additional parameters)
-- during runtime (according setters)
 - by `neuralnetwork.properties` in case default values are used constantly

 ### Persistence
 - neural network instances are fully serializable

 ### UI
-With the additional nn.ui package, you may be able to visualize the neural network interactively with a javafx framework.
+With the additional ui package, you may be able to visualize the neural network interactively with a javafx framework.

 ## Examples
 ### Constructor of NeuralNetwork
+The constructor is not directly available.
+It must be invoked by a nested builder class.
 Create a neural network with three input nodes and two output nodes:

-    NeuralNetwork neuralNetwork = new NeuralNetwork(3, 2);
+    NeuralNetwork neuralNetwork = new NeuralNetwork.Builder(3, 2).build();

 Create a neural network with two input nodes, two hidden layers (4 and 5 nodes) and 6 output nodes:

-    NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 5, 6);
+    NeuralNetwork neuralNetwork = new NeuralNetwork.Builder(2, 4, 5, 6).build();

-Create a neural network adding parameters.
+Create a neural network adding optional parameters.

-    NeuralNetwork neuralNetwork = new NeuralNetwork(Initializer.RANDOM, 2, 2)    // first parameter is for initialization
+    NeuralNetwork neuralNetwork = new NeuralNetwork.Builder(2, 2)
-        .setRectifier(Rectifier.SIGMOID)
+        // base settings
+        .setInitializer(Initializer.RANDOM)
+        .setDefaultRectifier(Rectifier.SIGMOID)
+        .setRectifierToLayer(Rectifier.RELU, 0)

+        // supervized learning only
+        .setCostFunction(CostFunction.MSE)
+        .setRegularizer(Recularizer.L1)
+        .setRegularizationLambda(0.2)

+        // learning rate
+        .setLearningRate(0.8)
         .setLearningRateOptimizer(Optimizer.SGD)
-        .setLearningRate(0.8)
         .setLearningRateMomentum(0.005)

+        // mutation rate (genetic algorithm only)
+        .setMutationRate(0.5)
         .setMutationRateOptimizer(Optimizer.SGD)
-        .setMutationRate(0.5)
-        .setMutationRateMomentum(0.07);
+        .setMutationRateMomentum(0.07)

+        // validates parameters, then builds and returns NeuralNetwork .build();

+As parametrization is optional, the builder will rely on default values if a parameter is not given.
+Default values for parameters can be overwritten in `neuralnetwork.properties`.

 ### Methods of NeuralNetwork
 #### Common methods
 Use the neural network to predict a value from a given input array.

     double[] in = {1,0.5};                                      // input values
-    NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 1);
+    NeuralNetwork neuralNetwork = new NeuralNetwork.Builder(2, 4, 1).build();
     List<Double> out = neuralNetwork.predict(in);               // prediction

 Get a full overview of the actual contents of a neural network by calling the `toString()` method.